A Warm Welcome to Our Summer Students!

 June 7, 2023

 We were very excited and fortunate to be able to hire summer students to help us keep everything running smoothly.
 Young Canada Works and Canada Summer Jobs are huge supporters of this endeavour!
 Many thanks to Aidan Haldenby and Morgan Kerr for joining the team and for helping us to photograph, list, and enter our collection into the database.
-Morgan will be joining us later in the summer.
+We’re very grateful to have Aidan join us for the second summer in a row and to have Morgan join the team!

 Aidan Haldenby